 A resourceful storyteller...

 I will literally jump in my car, bring my kit, and travel the breadth of the UK (and beyond) for the right project.
 I pride myself on the variety of potential stories out there and find there's something to be learnt from all walks of life.
-I very much go with my instincts, following whatever curiosity and excitement there is, hopefully ensuring that whatever I end up presenting to the viewer cuts deep.
+I very much go with my instincts, following whatever curiosity and excitement there is, hopefully ensuring that whatever I end up presenting to be watched cuts deep.